DevOps: Engineering the Software Lifecycle

 Amazon Web Services

-- AWS Developer Tools: a service that helps you develop and deploy code using CI/CD principles.
-The service provides systems for storing and versioning of source code, automatically creating builds, invoking tests, and deployment of application artifacts to AWS infrastructure.
+AWS Developer Tools are a set if services to help develop and deploy code using CI/CD principles.
+They provide systems for storing and versioning of source code, automatically creating builds, invoking tests, and deploying application artifacts to AWS infrastructure.
 Related services include AWS CodePipeline, AWS CodeBuild, AWS CodeDelopy, AWSCodeStar.

-- AWS Cloud Storage: a service that provides affordable and scalable storage.
+AWS Cloud Storage is a service that provides affordable and scalable storage.
 Among the most popular of the AWS services, it is used by many companies as a reliable way to warehouse huge amounts of data.
 Alongside data storage, AWS provides distributed computing systems such as Amazon EMR, which can be used to process the data using Machine Learning, distributed analytics, and large-scale ETL.

 Netflix

 Netflix started its DevOps journey for the reason many do: because of catastrophe.
 Badly hurt by a major outage in their physical database infrastructure in 2008, which halted all service to customers for three days, Netflix decided to adopt cloud computing techniques and architect their applications as robust systems of micoservices.
-In taking this approach, Netflix chose to ensure that every service was redundant and could withstand failures of any of the others.
+In taking this approach, Netflix designed services to tolerate failures and isolate blast radius.

 Taking resiliency to the extreme, Netflix has pioneered approaches called "Chaos engineering" wherein they actively introduce failures in specific components to ensure that the system as a whole remains operational.
 This has led to a a thriving DevOps-based culture utilizing AWS, test automation, and continuous deployment.
 Netflix prides themselves on being able to test, package, and deploy much of their software stack within minutes without disrupting the streaming services that must be running all day, every day for tens of millions of subscribers.